neilotoole/sq-web/content/en/docs/config/index.md

 ## Options

-This section lists all available options.
+Below, all available options are listed.
 Use `sq config set OPTION` to modify the option value.

 Some config options apply only to base config.
 For example, `format=json` applies